 - You will be instructed on how to care for and measure drain output at home.
 Dr. Power generally removes the drains within the first week of surgery once output has decreased to an appropriate amount.

 - Dr. Power recommends patients to begin showering daily starting the day after the procedure and to change the gauze underneath the abdominal binder.

-- It provides additional support for the muscle repair during early healing and lowers the risk of fluid accumulation.
+- You will need to wear your compression garment for 6 weeks following surgery.
+It provides additional support for the muscle repair during early healing and lowers the risk of fluid accumulation.

-- Small pieces of surgical tape will be placed over the incisions for the first 1-2 weeks post-operatively.
+- Small pieces of surgical tape will be placed over the incisions for the first one to two weeks after tummy tuck surgery.

 - Patients are generally able to resume office work (paperwork equivalent) within 1-2 weeks following a tummy tuck.

 - Pain medication is usually required for the first few days following surgery.

 - Dr. Power also prescribes a short course of antibiotics to lower risk of infection while the drains are in place.

 - Specific recommendations for activity modifications will be made for you based on your job activity level and requirements.